Skip to main content

 • Dew point: Atmospheric temperature (varying according to pressure and humidity) below which water droplets begin to condense and dew can form in Celsius (Metric) or Fahrenheit (Imperial).

-Note: Currently, an Ubidots-owned OpenWeather API key is used, which is maintained and scaled by us.
-Future versions may support using your own API key.
+Note: As previously mentioned, an Ubidots-owned OpenWeather API key is used by default, which is maintained and scaled by us.

-When the status of the Plugin is "Running" then you should see a new device in your Devices list:
+Once the status of the plugin is "running", you should see a new device in your Devices list:

-To edit the Plugin, simply click on the Edit button in the Plugins list view:
+To edit the plugin, simply click on the menu button (three dots) or directly on the name in the plugins' table:

-The same "Input" fields that appeared during the creation process will appear.
-Please note that, every time the Plugin is updated, a provisioning script will run, overriding the current attributes of the target device:
+The same "input" fields that appeared during the creation process will appear here.
+Please note that every time the plugin is updated a provisioning script will run, overriding the current attributes of the target device:

 • Device name